lesialin/self_driving_car_p1/README.md

 - Canny edge detection

-  Just have the same threshold as sample in course.
+  Just have the same threshold as example in the course.

   edge_low_threshold = 50
   edge_high_threshold = 150